Back to homepage

 • Using the provided OFFDIGITAL portal to monitor program progress and view aggregate reports.

-Daily training organization remains on the OFFDIGITAL side, which significantly minimizes the company's administrative involvement.
-The company only approves the annual seat limit and uses the portal to view aggregate reports and monitor program progress.
+Daily implementation and measurement operations remain on the OFFDIGITAL side, which significantly minimizes the company's administrative involvement.
+The company only approves program scope and uses the portal to review aggregate reports and monitor trends.

 Safety Framework and Effect Measurement